-B Pursue jurisdictional control around NCDOT streets that are central corridors in downtown Carrboro, starting with Main Street.
+B Explore pursuing jurisdictional control of NCDOT streets that are important corridors in Carrboro, such as Main Street and/or North Greensboro Street.

 Design to Reduce Speed

 - Evaluate and revise Town Standards for Street Design that explore changes to standards to use a maximum design speed of 20 miles per hour. - D Update the LUO Article XIV Streets and Sidewalks, in particular the requirements related to street width, sidewalks, ROW width, shoulder width, and other design features.